Experience is Critical

 Experience is critical in Elder Law and Medicaid Planning.

-Attorney Benjamin B. deForest has been in practice over 38 years with the last 28 years focused in the area of Elder Law and Medicaid Planning.
+Attorney Benjamin B. deForest has been in practice over 40 years with the last 30 years focused in the area of Elder Law and Medicaid Planning.
 Assisting families with the sometimes daunting task and questions about Nursing Home Admissions, Medicaid, and how to pay for Nursing Home care while also protecting as much of the spouse’s assets or family “nest egg” as possible.

-Proper Medicaid planning can require execution of the right legal documents, structuring assets, maximizing and protecting perhaps ALL the assets of the "well" spouse at home (without any spend-down) on the Nursing Facility OR it may involve making gifts to ultimately benefit the children or other heirs of an umarried institutionalized individual, assisting in finding a proper Nursing Home, protecting assets from the Ohio Medicaid Estate Recovery Program after Medicaid is achieved, and planning for other end of life issues.
+Proper Medicaid planning can require execution of the right legal documents, structuring assets, maximizing and protecting perhaps ALL the assets of the "well" spouse at home (without any spend-down) on the Nursing Facility OR it may involve making gifts to ultimately benefit the children or other heirs of an unmarried institutionalized individual, assisting in finding a proper Nursing Home, protecting assets from the Ohio Medicaid Estate Recovery Program after Medicaid is achieved, and planning for other end of life issues.

 It is almost always better to plan early but it is also NEVER too late to plan even if the individual is about to enter the Facility or has ALREADY entered the facility.
 The 5 year look-back rule will not prevent gifts, even then, if done with the right legal strategy.
 Generally speaking and depending on the dollar amount of a married couple’s assets up to 100% of the marital assets can be protected.
 For a single individual at least somewhere around 60% to 70% or more of the "Over-Resourced" amount can be protected, if not more, through the right techniques, legal strategies done in the right way, and in the right order.
 This is where experience matters.